payne/slick-course/lessons/lessons.md

 ## 2200 # Actions - Combinators

 One last thing we need to cover for actions is combinators.
 Back when we were looking at queries we stated that the combinators or queries such as ```filter``` and ```map``` added clauses to a query.
 Once you turned it into an action by calling ```.result``` the same methods had different meanings.
-The meaning within an action context all us to chain actions together.
+The meaning within an action context allow us to chain actions together.
 So we can build one big action consisting of a set of smaller steps.

 ## 2210 # Actions Combinators example